 All the parties acknowledged that Victoria's harbour lies within the traditional territory of the Esquimalt and Songhees Nation and agreed that those Nations would each have meaningful participation in the divestiture process.

 Founding members of the new Harbour Authority were the PCC, City of Victoria, Township of Esquimalt, and the Esquimalt Nation and Songhees Nation.
-The V/EHS, the Greater Victoria Chamber of Commerce, Tourism Victoria and the Capital Regional District were added later.
+The V/EHS, the Greater Victoria Chamber of Commerce, Destination Greater Victoria and the Capital Regional District were added later.